Flea & Tick Control for Dogs in Montgomery County, MD

 Here are the benefits of making pest prevention a priority for your dog:

 - Prevent tapeworms: Fleas are known to carry tapeworms.
-If your dog ingests a live flea, the tapeworm could grow in his digestive system and cause even more problems.
+If your dog ingests a live flea, the tapeworm could grow in their digestive system and cause even more problems.

 - Prevent a flea infestation in your home: When your dog carries fleas or ticks inside, it doesn’t take long for an infestation to set in.
 Getting rid of parasites requires tedious cleaning, vacuuming, and fogging—all of which can be avoided with preventative treatments!